 Come spin with us!

-Everyone—first-timers to experts!—is welcome.
-Spin on one of BARN’s spinning wheels or drop spindles, or bring your own.
-Dive into BARN’s stash of fleece or bring your own.
-We’ve got fleece prep equipment, too.
+Everyone - first-timers to experts are welcome!
+Spin on one of BARN's spinning wheels or bring your own.
+Dive into BARN's stash of fleece or bring your own.

-Whether you’ve been spinning for years or you’re just curious, drop by any time on Fridays between 1:00 and 3:00pm and check out BARN’s spinning community.
-We’d love to see you!
+Whether you've been spinning for years or you are just curious, drop by and check out BARN's spinning community.

 Join Dale Walker for a virtual open studio on Tuesday afternoon.
 Since we can't meet in person, or if you’re not comfortable coming in, drop by via Zoom to see what others are doing and show your work.
 Or just to say hi and let us know how you're doing!